jithinanievarghese/product-search-relevance/README.md

 1. [Data-Centric Approach](https://analyticsindiamag.com/big-data-to-good-data-andrew-ng-urges-ml-community-to-be-more-data-centric-and-less-model-centric/) - We often try to improve the model by hyperparameter tuning and other regularization techniques, but this approach is more dedicated to improving the training data.
 In our case our model doesn’t perform well in predicting Target 0 images, so we have to add more labeled Target 0 images to our training data and re-train the model.
 The initial implementation of manually labeled 76 images gave us a far better performance.
 But the Data-Centric approach is expensive as we need to manually label the data or use any weak supervision techniques.
 2. Using our existing model to label the unseen data and re-training our model with newly labeled data.
 3. Fine Tuning pre-trained models like Inceptionv3, NASNetLarge, etc for our use case.
 But here the model size will be large.
 Large-size models can be a deployment concern for us, especially when considering the ROI.
-4. Testing with more Image augmentation techniques other than random zoom and brightness[link to code].
+4. Testing with more Image augmentation techniques other than [random zoom and brightness](https://github.com/jithinanievarghese/image_classification_pytorch/blob/36bf1836ebf23df804ef57c533830cf7b828d973/dataset.py#L25).
 Like we can augment the images and add it as additional data, then retrain the model.

 #### Final Predictions
 Detailed in [Inference notebook](https://github.com/jithinanievarghese/image_classification_pytorch/blob/main/inference.ipynb)

-On the final predictions of model on unseen or unidentified product images 317 products predicted as relevant and 198 as non-relevant
+On the final predictions of model on unseen or unidentified product images, 317 products predicted as relevant and 198 as non-relevant
 <p align="center">
   <img width="500" height="400" src="https://user-images.githubusercontent.com/78400305/218379926-9f52f902-70b9-4615-b1fe-10b461107f0a.png">
 </p>

 ### Deployment, Scrape Flow and Conclusion

-Currently deployment of the project is in progress.
-Our model will be deployed as an API with input request of image tensors or image numpy array and we expect the probability of Target 1 and Target 0 in the response of that API call.
-Also, one of the better methods to reduce the API call and image requests is by identifying the relevant products at the product title level.
-We will use our string matching function to validate the product title, if the function returns True we will save the data if false then we will send the request to the product image and validate that image with the model API call.
+Since we need to find the relevant products during scraping, we need to deploy the model as an API (Currently deployment of the project is in progress.).
+Our model will be deployed as an API with input request of image path from our cloud platform or image url.
+We expect the probability of Target 1 and Target 0 in the response of that API call.

+- We will be using a combination of both NLP and image classification.
+- At first we will try to identify the relevant products at the product title level by our string matching algorithm.
+- Major benefit is that we can reduce the image request for that identified product title, thereby reducing the cost in data gathering.
+- Even in our case 1175 out of 2233 products were identifed from product title ie 52% of total data.
+- Then we send requests to the product images for the products which were failed in string matching.
+- And validate the images with our API call.
+- Then we save the data

-the expected flow of the Scrapy spider will be as follows:
+The expected flow of the Scrapy spider will be as follows:

 <p align="center">
   <img width="300" height="700" src="https://user-images.githubusercontent.com/78400305/218374956-4306fdf8-25d0-494d-bc4c-bec66fa61f43.png">